wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

     > *docker tag rhelbase:\<TAG\> \<docker_registry_host_ip\>:5050/rhelbase:\<TAG\>
     > docker push \<docker_registry_host_ip\>:5050/rhelbase:\<TAG\>*

-Build a Golang Toolchain Docker Image from the Base RHEL Docker Image
+Build a Golang Toolchain Docker Image from the Base Ubuntu Docker Image
 ---------------------------------------------------------------------
-Once the base RHEL Docker image is created, complete the following steps to build a Golang toolchain Docker image:
+Once the base Ubuntu Docker image is created, complete the following steps to build a Golang toolchain Docker image:

 1. Make sure that the Docker Daemon and Docker Registry have